takagallardo/nvme-secure-erase-tool/README.md

 - Execution logs
 - Device identification records
-- Timestamped erase confirmation
+- Timestamped erase certificates

-This allows verification of:
+This enables verification of:

 - When the erase was performed
 - Which device was erased
 - Which method was used

-Suitable for internal audit and asset disposal documentation.
+Suitable for internal audit, compliance validation, and asset disposal documentation.

 ---